 How to Use:

 Move along the length of your spine at a moderate pace for 30 seconds to activate the muscles.
-Slowly move along your spine and lumbar for 2 minutes to promote recovery and relaxation.
-For best results, use a medium to high speed and light pressure.

-Massage Gun Attachment for the Chest
+Massage Gun on Chest Muscles

 Best Suited Attachment: